Dirigible (film): Plot

-When the famed explorer Louis Rondelle (Hobart Bosworth) requests the U.S. Navy's assistance in reaching the South Pole, officer Jack Bradon (Jack Holt) convinces Rear Admiral John S. Martin (Emmett Corrigan) to offer his dirigible, the USS Pensacola, for the attempt.
+When the famed explorer Louis Rondelle requests the U.S. Navy's assistance in reaching the South Pole, officer Jack Bradon convinces Rear Admiral John S. Martin to offer his dirigible, the USS Pensacola, for the attempt.

-Jack asks his best friend, "Frisky" Pierce (Ralph Graves), to pilot the biplane that will be carried on the airship.
-Frisky, who is adventurous to the point of recklessness, is eager to go even though he has just completed a record-setting coast-to-coast flight and has barely spent any time with his wife, Helen (Fay Wray).
+Jack asks his best friend, "Frisky" Pierce, to pilot the biplane that will be carried on the airship.
+Frisky, who is adventurous to the point of recklessness, is eager to go even though he has just completed a record-setting coast-to-coast flight and has barely spent any time with his wife, Helen.
 Basking in the acclaim, he has even forgotten to read the sealed love letter she gave him to open when he arrived.

 Helen loves Frisky but cannot make him believe how much she is hurt by the risks he takes.
 She sees Jack without her husband's knowledge and begs him to drop Frisky from the expedition, and for the sake of their marriage, not tell him why.
 Jack, who also loves her, agrees.
 Frisky, assuming Jack does not want to share the fame, ends their friendship.

 The expedition soon ends in disaster: the Pensacola breaks in two and crashes into the ocean during a storm.
 Frisky participates in the rescue of the expedition by aircraft carrier.
 He now gets a leave of absence from the Navy to pilot a Fokker Trimotor transport aircraft for Rondelle's next attempt at the South Pole.
 This proves too much for Helen.
 When she is unable to get Frisky to change his mind, she gives him another sealed letter (to be read when he reaches the Pole), but this time it says that she is divorcing him and will ask Jack to marry her.